marcuskwan/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [ x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions are objects that are dispatched to the reducer function either via under the hood automatically (if the action creator returns an object) or manually via the dispatch method (if action creator returns a function or a thunk).
+Reducers take in a state and an action, and depending on the action that was dispatched, checks the type property of it, and modifies the state (or not!) based on the payload of the action normally.
+Store refers to the state in our reducer that is accessible by our components, and this is achieved by using the createstore method that binds our store that we pass down as props to our PRovider component, that takes in our reducer which houses the state accessible by our components.
-- [ ] What is the difference between Application state and Component state?
+- [ x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application state is when we use a library like Redux which houses our state in our reducer, and we can pass it down as props to any component we want.
+Component state is specific to a component, and can be passed down from parent to child, which means that if we had multi-generational components, passing down state as props multiple times to components that may not necessarily need it, just to pass the data down to a single component, can be cumbersome.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Redux-thunk is a type of middleware that intervenes between our action creators and our actions.
+It allows us to use asynchronous programming which is very useful when doing API calls because Redux normally relies on a synchronous flow which gives our application a platform of stability.
+Using thunks allows us to use dispatch method manually, which is great because our application can render without waiting for a get call to finish, which could take some time.

 ## Project Set Up